openflighthpc/flight-landing-page/docs/branding.md

 for a number of different branding use cases along with instructions for compiling the landing page after changes have been made.

-## Add environment or organisation name to the sidebar
+## Add environment or organisation name

 If you wish to change the environment or organisation name you can do so by editing the `environment.yaml` file.